 There is a time limit on operation, to avoid overheating the solid state relay in the discharge load: 90 seconds for battery packs below 170V and 45 seconds above 170V (Toyota Prius).

-After pressing START with RunMode 7 selected, the display shows the RunMode description on the top line: Pulsed Discharge and then the display shows: Starting Dischrg
+After pressing START with RunMode 7 selected, the display shows:

-Pulsed Aux. load
+Starting Dischrg Pulsed Aux. load

 Press STOP when your test is complete, to end this Pulsed Discharge operation.